KennyLowe/architecture-center/docs/microservices/logging-monitoring.md

 ## Example: Logging in the Package service

-To illustrate some of the points discussed in this chapter, here is an extended example of how logging was implemented in one of our services, the Package service.
-This service was written in TypeScript and uses the [Koa](http://koajs.com/) web framework for Node.js.
+To illustrate some of the points discussed in this chapter, here is an extended example of how the Package service implements logging.
+The Package service was written in TypeScript and uses the [Koa](http://koajs.com/) web framework for Node.js.
 There are several Node.js logging libaries to choose from.
 We picked the [Winston](https://github.com/winstonjs/winston) libary because it's popular and because it met our performance requirements.

-To encapsulate these implementation details, however, we first defined an abstract  `ILogger` interface:
+To encapsulate these implementation details, we defined an abstract  `ILogger` interface:

 ```ts
 export interface ILogger {